 There’s no secret fast track to building muscle faster.
 Some people are genetically predisposed to experience greater muscle hypertrophy, but other than a helpful genetic makeup, there’s no magic pill.
 The muscle-building formula is hard work, great sleep, and a caloric surplus, with a focus on protein.
 Mind those three factors consistently and over time you will see great results.

-The best supplements for muscle growth are protein and creatine.
-Protein supplements provide your body with more of the macronutrient needed to repair and build muscle tissue.
+The best supplements for muscle growth and bodybuilding are protein and creatine.
+Protein supplements provide your body with more of the macronutrients needed to repair and build muscle tissue.
 Creatine is well-studied and proven to increase performance in the gym in several ways, which can result in more pronounced results.

 Caffeine is another good option, as it may help you perform better during your lifting sessions.
 Carbohydrate supplementation may help spare your body from protein breakdown by providing your body with quickly digestible energy.
 Mass gainer supplements can assist with anabolism if you find it hard to maintain a caloric surplus with solid foods alone.